Furyton/my-little-notes/posts/UML-01.md

 we call $L_{D,f}(h_S)\ge \epsilon$ as a failure of the learner, otherwise approx correct predictor.

-so we\'re intrsted in the upper bound of prob to sample S that lead a failure of the learner.
+So we\'re interested in the upper bound of prob to sample S that leads to the learner's failure.

 upper bound of